 - New jobs created 511, with multipliers 675

-In addition to visiting the GWB, a family staying in upper Manhattan could hike the Palisades, tour the Cloisters of Inwood and lunch in Harlem.
-Proximity to mass transit and bike share provide further access to Bronx Zoo, Botanical Gardens and Yankee Stadium and the rest of the region.
+In addition to visiting the GWB, a family staying in upper Manhattan could hike the Palisades, tour the Cloisters and lunch in Harlem.
+Proximity to mass transit and bike share provide further access to Bronx Zoo, Botanical Gardens and Yankee Stadium.

 Port Authority’s Plan: (1) 7′ path for cyclists and (1) 7′ path for peds and runners.
 11′ high safety barrier path obscures pedestrians’ view.
 Image Amman & Whitney.

 Brooklyn Bridge Park, was named one of the “2011’s Coolest New Tourist Attractions” by Travel and Leisure Magazine.
 BBP has received $316M in funding from NYC, including $85M from the Port Authority.
 The Brooklyn Bridge itself attracts 2.6 million commuters and recreational visitors annually.

 In its publication Measuring the Economic Value of a City Park System, the Trust for Public Land, determined San Diego‘s 1.3M residents derived $261M annually in enhanced property value from its parks system plus net income of $40 million from 1.3 million tourists.